sorokinpf/sqli_blinder/README.md

-Framework for blind boolean-based sql injections explotation.
-Use it if sqlmap does shit.
-At moment MSSQL support.
+Framework for blind boolean-based sql injections exploatation.
+Use it if sqlmap do shit.
+At moment MSSQL and MySQL support.